Paul Boateng

-Paul Yaw Boateng, Baron Boateng, (born 14 June 1951) is a British Labour Party politician, a former civil rights lawyer and the Member of Parliament (MP) for Brent South from 1987 to 2005, becoming the UK's first Black Cabinet Minister in May 2002, when he was appointed as Chief Secretary to the Treasury.
+Paul Yaw Boateng, Baron Boateng, (born 14 June 1951) is a British Labour Party politician and a former civil rights lawyer.
+He was the Member of Parliament (MP) for Brent South from 1987 to 2005, and became the UK's first Black Cabinet Minister in May 2002, when he was appointed as Chief Secretary to the Treasury.
 Following his departure from the House of Commons, he served as the British High Commissioner to South Africa from March 2005 to May 2009.
 He was introduced as a member of the House of Lords on 1 July 2010.

 Background and early life

 Boateng was born in Hackney, London, of mixed Ghanaian and Scottish heritage; his family later moved to Ghana when Boateng was four years old.
 His father, Kwaku Boateng, was a lawyer and Cabinet Minister during Kwame Nkrumah's regime.
 Boateng had his early education at Ghana International School and attended Accra Academy, a high school in Ghana.
 Boateng's life in Ghana came to an abrupt end after his father went to jail in 1966 following a military coup, which toppled the Ghanaian government.
 His father was imprisoned without trial for four years.
 Boateng, then aged 15, and his sister, Rosemary, fled to the UK with their mother.

 They settled in Hemel Hempstead, where he attended Apsley Grammar School.
 He later read law at the University of Bristol, where he resided at Wills Hall and was a member of the Barneys Club.
 He began his career in civil rights, originally as a solicitor, though he later retrained as a barrister.
 He worked primarily on social and community cases, starting under renowned civil rights advocate Benedict Birnberg, involving women's rights, housing and police complaints, including a period from 1977 to 1981 as the legal advisor for the Scrap Sus Campaign.
 Boateng was also an executive member of the National Council for Civil Liberties.
 He represented Cherry Groce, a mother of six who was shot and paralysed by a police officer during a raid on her home, in search of her son.
 He became a partner at the firm B. M. Birnberg & Co., and as a barrister, he practised at Eight King's Bench Walk.